SFDO-Community-Sprints/summit-events-app-documentation/docs/standard-features/create-event-email/create-event-email.md

 Using the rich text editor, enter the details of the email into the Email Content Field.
 This is what will appear in the body of the email message.
 API names of the Salesforce fields can be used within the email so content can be dynamic based on the registration information.
 These are also sometimes referred to as merge field names.
 A system administrator can help find the API names for fields.
 Additional documentation with API names is in progress.

-Note: Only fields on the Summit Event Registration objects can be merged into the email content.
+Note: Only fields on the Summit Event Registration object can be merged into the email content.
 All API field names should be encompassed with merge brackets, often seen in the classic email template builder.
-Example: {!summit__First_Name__c}
+Example: {!summit__First_Name__c}.
+Formula feilds can be created on the Summit Event Registration object to reference fields from related objects such as the Event or Event Instance if needed.

 ### 7. Provide a BCC Email (optional)